mattstein/unsend-php/README.md

 # Unsend PHP Library

-This is a barebones little thing—you might want to wait until it’s fleshed out a bit.
+This is a barebones little thing for sending [Unsend](https://unsend.dev) messages.
+You might want to wait until it’s fleshed out a bit.

 ```php
 $client = \Unsend\Client::create('api-key', 'self-hosted-url');